Before You Buy Another AI Tool, Answer These 12 Questions

 This article gives you 12 simple questions to answer before you buy anything else.

-Two Things You Need to Check
+Two Things to Look At First

 There are two sides to AI readiness: